Joe Cutbirth, PHD

 Cutbirth, J., Fake News, Real Politics: Jon Stewart and the New Political Press, forthcoming.

-Cutbirth, J., “Journalism and Intellectual Freedom,” Handbook of Intellectual Freedom: Concepts, Cases and Theories, eds.
+Cutbirth, J., “Journalism and Intellectual Freedom,” The Library Juice Press Handbook of Intellectual Freedom: Concepts, Cases and Theories, eds.
 Mark Alfino and Laura Koltutsky, 2014.

 Mauro, Garry, Beaches, Bureaucrats and Big Oil: One Man’s Fight for Texas, contributing editor, Lookaway Books, 1997.

 "Strange Bedfellows: Bar Rags, the AIDS Virus and Mainstream Media," The Objects of Journalism, International Communications Association, London, 2013.

 "The Trouble with Jon: A New Paradigm for Research on The Daily Show w/ Jon Stewart," research presentation, Television Through the Lens of Media Ecology, Media Ecology Association, New York, N.Y., 2012.

 "Television Through the Lens of Media Ecology," moderator, Media Ecology Association, New York, N.Y., 2012.

 "Fake News, Real Reporting: The Role of Late-night Comedy in Journalism Education,” moderator, AEJMC, Denver, Colo., 2010.

 “Five Books About Journalism Every Journalism Student Should Read,” panelist, AEJMC-AJHA joint meeting, New York, N.Y., 2009.